gemforce-team/gemsmith/README.md

 ## Installing the mod
 The modification consists of two parts: a patch applied to the game and the mod's .swf that the patched game loads.
 The patch is a diff created with Courgette.

 **To install the mod** grab a release (links below) for your game version.
-Copy `applyPatch.bat`, `courgette64.exe`, `Gemsmith-x.x-for-y.y.y.diff` and `Gemsmith.swf` from the archive into the game's folder (To navigate to the game's folder: rightclick the game in steam -> Manage -> Browse local files).
+Copy `applyDiff.bat`, `courgette64.exe`, `Gemsmith-x.x-for-y.y.y.diff` and `Gemsmith.swf` from the archive into the game's folder (To navigate to the game's folder: rightclick the game in steam -> Manage -> Browse local files).

-After that launch `applyPatch.bat`, your game will be patched and all unnecessary files deleted.
+After that launch `applyDiff.bat`, your game will be patched and all unnecessary files deleted.
 Then launch the game normally through steam.

 [More about Courgette](https://blog.chromium.org/2009/07/smaller-is-faster-and-safer-too.html)